Inseparable local uniformization: On schemes over valuation rings

-Since schemes of finite presentation over valuation rings are non-noetherian and often have non-finite normalizations, we will discuss normalization of reduced schemes.
+Since schemes of finite presentation over valuation rings are non-noetherian and often have non-finite normalizations, we should study normalization of reduced schemes and related issues.
 In applications all schemes will have noetherian underlying topological space, so the reader can have in mind only this particular case throughout \S\ref{normsec}.